-Polka Dot Wasp Moths are common to tropical climates and make their North American home in the Southeastern United States, appearing year-round in locales such as Florida.
+Polka Dot Wasp Moths are common to tropical climates and make their North American home in the Southeastern United States, appearing year-round in warmer places like Florida.

-Though they take on the appearance - and in some cases behavior - of a wasp, the Polka Dot Wasp Moth is only a "wasp" in name.
-It utilizes this act of mimicry to put off potential predators who are familiar with the wasp's sting and would rather avoid a potential meal than feel that pain again.
+Though they take on the appearance - and in some ways, the behavior - of a wasp, the Polka Dot Wasp Moth is actually a moth.
+It utilizes the act of mimicry to put off potential predators who are familiar with the real wasp's sting and would rather avoid a potential meal than feel that pain again.
 The Polka Dot Wasp Moth is a day-flier.

 The Oleander Caterpillar is the Polka Dot Wasp Moth in the larvae stage.
-These larvae are noted for their defoliation of the poisonous oleander plant common to Florida.
+These larvae are disliked for their extensive defoliation of the poisonous oleander plant common to Florida.
 Oleander Caterpillars are a bright orange with black hairs and congregate in quantity on oleander leaves.
 Removing them from your garden is bittersweet.
 You will spare the oleander, but miss out on a funny little visitor later.

 Category: Butterfly or Moth